mlk525/capstone/Proto4.md

 - [ ] Ideally multiple people can engage with it simultaneously.
 - [ ] The space should feel almost like a game.
 It should encourage exploration.

+### What are the Themes?
+* Reclaiming/recontextualizing heritage
+* Addressing misrepresentation
+* Telling stories that don't get told
+* Breaking down hierarchies: questioning who gets to tell stories, who was the authority to make the "big" narrative decisions.
+* Anticolonialism, immigrant culture and oppression, empowering marginalized voices, active and informed consent in matters of culture and heritage.
+* And of course, interactivity.

+### Ideas for pieces
+* A gallery of colonialist exhibits, the kind you see at most major museums and galleries, with augmented reality capacity that displays a role-reversed colonial exhibit.
+* A gallery of role-reversed colonial exhibits.
+* A virtual record of a marginalized voice: database of answers to potential questions from the audience that they can interact with.
+* Making a traditional musical instrument from scratch that the audience can then play.
+* An expanded (and more mandala-like) version of my transient crochet piece.
+* An arcade-style game that explores the struggles of living as an immigrant in the UAE.
+Focus on labor abuses throughout the public and private sector, as well as attitudes of discrimination and erasure.
+* A physical installation in the style of a Rube Goldberg machine that demonstrated the snowball effect of imperialism and colonialism on the present.
+* An immersive installation that challenges how players “inhabit” bodies through first-person narratives.